xleclercq/CodingStandards/Cpp.md

     > This rule is for files that do not contain source code as the following rules describe stricter naming conventions for files
     > that contain source code.

+1. The main function shall be put in a file called "main.cpp".

 1. A header file that contains the declaration of a class shall have the same name as the class.

     Example:\